-There’s been much debate among HR folk about the Government’s consultation on ‘protected conversations’, announced amidst a raft of other legislative changes last week.
+There’s been much debate among HR folk about the Government’s consultation on ‘protected conversations’ when it comes to staff performance, announced amidst a raft of other legislative changes last week.

 Media headlines have centred around how the plans will make it easier for unscrupulous companies to ‘fire’ people simply because their faces don’t fit or they are no longer required.
 According to a report in HR Magazine, trade union Unite has already come out strongly against the idea, calling the proposals “a charter for bullies and rogue employers.”

 The consultation has, however, been welcomed by the CBI alongside a number of businesses – particularly SME – who in these difficult economic times may feel that they simply cannot afford to carry employees who, for whatever reason, don’t have the skills or motivation needed, or are simply coasting until a better opportunity comes along.

 However, the truth is that the devil is in the detail.
 Unless the new legislation is incredibly clear, which on past performance seems unlikely, we have to ask whether adding yet more complexity to an already difficult topic, is going to be helpful.
 For smaller businesses, with already overstretched resources, it could in fact make things even more complicated.

 We all know that in busy organisations, poor staff performance can be swept under the carpet.
 It’s a problem of both competence and confidence.
 Often managers just don’t have the legal knowledge or communication skills to engage in honest but non-confrontational dialogue with their people that stay within the bounds of what is appropriate.
 They don’t know how to give feedback properly and are frightened to criticise in case the conversation turns nasty and leads to accusations of discrimination or of not following proper procedures.